paezha/University-AI-Panel/README.md

 > important role to play in its adoption.
 > – Susan Tighe, Provost

-Notice that this statement takes for granted that 1) AIs are powerful tools, and 2) universities can be leading players in their adoption.
-This perspective is almost fatalistic in its enthusiasm, and perfectly consistent with the hype observed around AI this time[^5] (Angwin 2024).
+Notice that this statement (like the definition of the work before the panels), takes for granted that 1) AIs are powerful tools, and 2) universities can be leading players in their adoption.
+This attitude is almost fatalistic in its enthusiasm, and perfectly consistent with the hype observed around AI this time[^6] (Angwin 2024).

 To put things in perspective, hammers are powerful tools.
 Word processors are powerful tools.
 Lasers are powerful tools.
 And yet we do not have high-level university committees for each and every tool that